Selling your Art/Craft at Art Shows - Major Update 2021

-This article has information for new artists interested in selling art at smaller local art shows, art festivals or craft shows.
-While it is written from a fine art photographer's point of view, many of my suggestions will relate to other art mediums and also to more experienced artists.
+This article has information for new artists or crafters interested in selling art at smaller local art shows, art festivals or craft shows.
+While some sections are written from a fine art photographer's point of view, most of the topics will relate to other art mediums and also to more experienced artists.

 Greeting the Customer / Customer Interaction: